-- 1. Declaration and Certification of Finances and Foreign Student Advisor's Report - A Financial Resource Statement is sent with a letter of acceptance.
+1. Declaration and Certification of Finances and Transfer-In Form

+A Financial Resource Statement is sent with a letter of acceptance.
 This form must be completed and returned to Texas A&M University before the Certificate of Eligibility (I-20 or DS-2019) is issued.
-The Foreign Student Advisor's Report is also mailed with the acceptance letter to all international applicants who are attending a school in the United States. - 2.
-Advance Deposit - Because of monetary restrictions in some countries, a full year's expenses may be required as a deposit from some accepted applicants.
+The Transfer-In Form is also mailed with the acceptance letter to all international applicants who are attending a school in the United States.

+2. Advance Deposit

+Because of monetary restrictions in some countries, a full year's expenses may be required as a deposit from some accepted applicants.
 When the student enrolls, the deposit is applied to the first semester expenses.
-The deposit is refunded to admitted applicants who do not attend Texas A&M. - 3.
-English Verification/Certification
+The deposit is refunded to admitted applicants who do not attend Texas A&M.

+3. English Verification/Certification